Frequently Asked Questions:

 Is there cell phone reception at Salmon Coast?

-As of 2014, we finally have cell reception – but only in the “lab” at the main house, where we have two boosters to increase the weak signal.
-Bring your own cell phone, or if necessary you can ask to borrow Salmon Coast’s cell phone (only for calls within Canada, please).
+We have cell reception in the lab, where we have two boosters to increase the weak signal.
+Bring your own cell phone, or if necessary you can ask to borrow Salmon Coast’s cell phone.

 Is there internet service at Salmon Coast?

 Salmon Coast has metered internet available.
 We typically have enough internet data available for all station users to check their email and do their work.
-If you need ot make use of Skype, streaming, or transferring large files, you can pay for additional usage.
+If you need to use Skype, streaming, or transferring large files, you can pay for additional usage.

 Once I’m there, how do I get around the area?